guptaji2805/Data-Analysis/README.md

 # Data Analysis Project
 # Data-Analysis
-It is a Data Analysis Project that I made while I was learning the Data Analysis from Udemy.
-This project revolves around exploring and visualizing data from Udemy courses, analyzing their prices, ratings, and other attributes.
+It is a Data Analysis Project that I made while I was learning Data Analysis from Udemy.
+This project revolves around exploring and visualizing data from Udemy courses and analyzing their prices, ratings, and other attributes.
 By leveraging the power of Python and data visualization libraries, this project sheds light on valuable insights within the Udemy course dataset.

-# Udemy Courses

 # Table of Contents